Tikhobaev/RestApiTestProject/README.md

 # Rest API test project
 The developed rest API provides the following endpoints:
-* /user/all - get all users
+* GET /users - get all users
-* /user/get/{id} - get user by id
+* GET /user/{id} - get user by id
-* /user/remove/{id} - remove user with id
+* DELETE /users/{id} - remove user with id
-* POST /user/save - update user if id exists, create a new one if not exist
+* POST /users/create - create a new user if new email not exist
+* PUT /users/update - update user if id exists and new email not belong to any user